Azure Network Security Best Practices

-Azure Virtual Networks are similar to a LAN on your on-premises network.
-The idea behind an Azure Virtual Network is that you create a single private IP address space–based network on which you can place all your Azure Virtual Machines.
-The private IP address spaces available are in the Class A (10.0.0.0/8), Class B (172.16.0.0/12) and Class C (192.168.0.0/16) ranges.
+Azure virtual networks are similar to a LAN on your on-premises network.
+The idea behind an Azure virtual network is that you create a single private IP address space–based network on which you can place all your Azure virtual machines.
+The private IP address spaces available are in the Class A (10.0.0.0/8), Class B (172.16.0.0/12), and Class C (192.168.0.0/16) ranges.

 Control routing behavior

 To better understand forced tunneling, it’s useful to understand what “split tunneling” is.
-The most common example of split tunneling is seen with VPN connections.
+The most common example of split tunneling is seen with virtual private network (VPN) connections.
 Imagine that you establish a VPN connection from your hotel room to your corporate network.
-This connection allows you to connect to resources on your corporate network and all communications to resources on your corporate network go through the VPN tunnel.
+This connection allows you to access corporate resources.
+All communications to your corporate network go through the VPN tunnel.

 Use virtual network appliances

-- Intrusion detection/Intrusion Prevention
+- Intrusion detection/intrusion prevention